jeroen66124/Brainkit/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you set up the Brainkit toolkit.<br>
+This is an example of how you set up the Brainkit tool.<br>
 Follow the instructions to get a local copy up and running, following these simple steps.

 ### Prerequisites